datasci-osu/dsosuk8s/user_docs/README_INSTRUCTOR.md

    *Activity*, by the way, means a browser tab open and the user logged in, *even if the user is not doing anything.* You can thus help us control costs by instructing your students to logout or close their browser tabs when they won't be using the system for an hour or more.

-3. Python Users: Each user can install python3 packages for their own use with `pip install --user packagename`.
+3. **For Python Users**: Each user can install python3 packages for their own use with `pip install --user packagename`.
 Admins can install packages "hub-wide"
    (for import by all users) with `hubpip install packagename`.
 Installed packages are available for import in Jupyter notebooks an on the command-line.

-4. R Users: Each user can install R packages for their own use with the standard `install.packages("packagename")` function or RStudio packages interface.
+4. **For R Users**: Each user can install R packages for their own use with the standard `install.packages("packagename")` function or RStudio packages interface.
    Github packages can be be installed for individual use with the usual `devtools::install_github("username/packagename")`, and the same for BioConductor packages.

    Admins can install R packages hub-wide to the site-library with the helper functions `hub.install.packages("packagename")`, `hub.install_github("username/packagename")`, and `hub.install_bioconductor("packagename")`.

-5. File Permissions and Scripts: User home directories are located at `/home/username`; files created in user home directories are by default read+write for their owner and Admins, with no access for non-Admin users.
+5. **File Permissions:** User home directories are located at `/home/username`; files created in user home directories are by default read+write for their owner and Admins, with no access for non-Admin users.
 Files added to `/home/hub_data_share` are by default read+write for Admins and read-only for others.

-   Admins have read+write access to `/home/hub_local`, others have read-only access.
+6. **For Command-Line Users:** Admins have read+write access to `/home/hub_local`, others have read-only access.
 Hub-wide Python and R packages are installed to subdirectories here, and the file `/home/hub_local/hubrc` is used to configure the environment for every user on login (akin to lines added to all users' `.bashrc` files).
 Executable scripts and programs may be placed in `/home/hub_local/bin` (which is added to every users' `$PATH` via the `hubrc` file--if compiling software, use `--prefix=/home/hub_local`).
-Some environment variables reference these locations--`env` shows a list these and others.
+Some environment variables reference these locations; `env` shows a list these and others.

-6. Data Storage: The `/home` directory and all its contents listed above exist on a single shared network drive.
+6. **Data Storage:** The `/home` directory and all its contents listed above exist on a single shared network drive.
 Currently there are no per-user limits within this space, so theoretically any user can fill the entire space accidentally.
 (Implementing per-user quotas is [on the todo list](https://github.com/oneilsh/dsosuk8s/issues/28)).
    If the drive fills up, it will interfere with first-time logins and prevent new file creation, but won't result in data loss.
 You can check space used and available by running `df -h /home` in a terminal.
 Creating a dashboard for space usage is also on the [todo list](https://github.com/oneilsh/dsosuk8s/issues/29).